 Ok so I know that I’ve just posted the recipe for these almond butter choc chip cookies, and these are a riff on that recipe.
 Sorry, yes, I know.
 This was wholly necessary, however, because these cookies needed their name to be clear: they’re vegan snickers cookies.
 And HOT DAMN, they taste EXACTLY like a snickers.
 A vegan, gluten free, grain free and refined sugar free snickers.

-VEGAN SNICKERS COOKIES
+VEGAN SNICKERS COOKIES AND FODMAPS

 As we’ve discussed, these vegan snickers cookies cover all sorts of dietary requirements.
 In terms of their FODMAP content: